MOOI-Project-UvA/rule-editor/README.md

 sources of norms in FLINT in a user-friendly and interactive way.
 The tool was built using [Vue.js](https://vuejs.org/) and [Quasar](https://quasar.dev/).
 The app is deployed on [Netlify](https://www.netlify.com/) and uses Netlify functions (serverless functions, including Edge Functions) to extend back-end capabilities.

+**Try it out**

-**Try it out:** A public version of the Norm Editor is hosted at https://norm-editor.netlify.app/ .
+There are two public versions of the Norm Editor available:

+- Stable version:
+  The most stable release hosted at https://norm-editor.netlify.app/.
+- Latest (preview) version:
+  Includes the newest features and experimental changes (not fully tested or stable) hosted at https://develop--norm-editor.netlify.app/.

+Feel free to explore both!

 ---